B71 Sandoy: Relegations (2010–2013)

 B71 managed to keep themselves up in the 2010 season, finishing 8th, but had a torrid time during the following 2011 season.
-Efforts were made to sign foreign players Tijani Mohammed and Joseph Bassene as well as re-sign previous B71 players like goalkeeper Símun Rógvi Hansen and Serbian defender Bojan Zivic.
+Efforts were made to sign foreign players Tijani Mohammed and Joseph Bassene as well as re-sign previous B71 players such as goalkeeper Símun Rógvi Hansen and Serbian defender Bojan Zivic.
 This didn't seem to have the intended effect and the team was on a terrible losing streak going into the second half of the season.
 Ghambian-born Dane Bakary Bojang and Andrezej Bednarz from Poland were recruited to try and salvage an otherwise miserable season, but to no avail.
 Despite slightly improved results, B71 finished dead last with only 11 points from 27 matches.

 Being relegated to second-tier football didn't help results either.
 Most of the players from the previous season left the club, leaving only young players to pick up the pieces.
-B71 finished just above relegation in 8th place in 2012 and could not improve a year later, finishing dead last for the second time in 3 years.
+B71 finished just above relegation in eighth place in 2012 and could not improve a year later, finishing last for the second time in three years.
 This meant a return to third tier football for the first time since the initial promotion in 1986, 28 years ago.

 2nd division (2014)

 2014 marked an unwelcome return to third tier football for the club.
-It was touch and go a couple of times and ultimately B71 needed a win in the second to last round in order to secure promotion, before meeting, already promoted and division winners, MB on the last day of the campaign.
+It was touch and go a couple of times and ultimately B71 needed a win in the second to last round in order to secure promotion, before meeting, already promoted and division winners, MB on the final day of the campaign.

-Initially, promotion looked unsure, as B71 unexpectedly lost 2–0 away against ÍF and by all accounts had to win the very last match.
+Initially, promotion looked unsure, as B71 unexpectedly lost 2–0 away against ÍF and by all accounts had to win the last match.
 However, ÍF had used an illegal player in this 2–0 victory and B71 won their appeal to the Faroese Football Association, thus clinching promotion on a technicality.

 1st division (2015–2016)

-2015 had its ups and downs result wise.
-Though the team was composed of some well known local talent, that didn't result in better than 7th place in the league at the end of the season; it was safe from relegation, yet miles away from promotion.
+In 2015, the team placed seventh in the league at the end of the season; it was safe from relegation, yet far from promotion.

 Perhaps this was the reason for the teams lacklustre second year in the division.
 Accumulating only 13 points in 27 matches and rock bottom of the league.
 Once again heading to the third best tier for at least a season.